Stewart-Robertson/sql-data-warehouse/README.md

 # Creating a SQL Server Data Warehouse

-_This is a data engineering project that can be used as the starting point for a data analytics project as it is creating a business-ready analytical database. 🥳_

 ## The Project's Aim   🎯

 To take raw Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) data and make a business-ready relational database that can be used for analysis, reporting, machine learning, etc.